 - Business strategy

 In addition to this, previous third sector experience or knowledge would be beneficial, and a passion for the work that we do as an organisation is a must.
-We are looking for individuals that are dynamic and able to get involved, with lived experience of parenting.
+We are looking for individuals that are dynamic and able to get involved.

 The time commitment for this is three online meetings per year, usually on a Tuesday or Wednesday evening.
-Additionally, there is one in-person meeting, which is usually part of a half day training day in Brighton.
-We also require trustees to commit to 2-3 hours a month contributing within their skill area, or general Livestock projects.
+Additionally, there is one in-person meeting, which is usually part of a half-day training day in Brighton.
+We also require trustees to commit to 2-3 hours a month contributing within their skill area.

 When do I need to be available?